buildpacks/rfcs/text/0000-CNB-user-research-2021.md

 # Participants
 - App developers currently using buildpacks
 - App developers currently using dockerfiles or another container build technology
-  - A representative slice not a specific subset
+  - A representative slice, not a specific subset
 - Buildpack authors, or proxies, like:
   - Senior Dev Ops folks / engineering leads who have a holistic sense of their project
   - People maintaining a “blessed” base image to use with Dockerfiles